 The Geneva instantaneous and continuous tracks begin falling off more rapidly beyond 6 Myr, with the former typically falling off faster (especially in the case of the optical and most of the IR lines).
 Both Geneva instantaneous and continuous tracks are around 0.5 – 1.0 dex lower at 8 Myr than 6 Myr.

+[ADD IR ANALYSIS WHEN AVAILABLE]

 4.4 Dust